Semi-prorepresentability of formal moduli problems and equivariant structures: Introduction

 Let us now outline the organization of this paper.
-We first, in $\S$\ref{sec3.2}, give an overview of the $\infty$-equivalence between formal moduli problems and differential graded Lie algebras.
-The representations of differential graded Lie algebras, which are one of the essential tools for the rest of the article, is recalled as well.
-In $\S$\ref{sec3.3}, we shall introduce the notion of semi-prorepresentability and a criterion for a formal moduli problem to be semi-prorepresentable.
-If further the associated differential graded Lie algebra of this formal moduli problem is equipped with an appropriate action of some linearly reductive group $G$, we show that the corresponding semi-prorepresentable pro-object can be equipped with a versal compatible $G$-action (cf. Definition \ref{d3.3.3} below).
-What concerns us first in $\S$\ref{sec3.4} is a folklore, in derived deformation theory, which says that the differential graded Lie algebra corresponding to the derived deformation functor $\Def_{X_0}$ of an algebraic scheme is the derived global section of $\mathbb{T}_{X_0/k}$ where $\mathbb{T}_{X_0/k}$ is the tangent complex of $X_0$ over $k$.
-It is well-known but we can not find a literature that contains a proof of it.
-Therefore, our aim is to give a detailed proof, with the help of Lurie's general results on representations of differential graded Lie algebras.
-Afterwards, we give a characterization of $G$-equivariant derived deformations of $X_0$ in terms of this differential graded Lie algebra.
-Next, we recall also the famous differential graded Lie algebra which controls analytic deformations of a given complex compact manifold.
+We first, in $\S$\ref{sec3.2}, give an overview of the $\infty$-equivalence between the category of formal moduli problems and that of differential graded Lie algebras.
+This can be served as a quick gentle introduction to Lurie's work in \cite{4}.
+In $\S$\ref{sec3.3}, we shall introduce the notion of semi-prorepresentability and prove that any formal moduli problem in Lurie's sense is semi-prorepresentable.
+If further the associated differential graded Lie algebra of this formal moduli problem is equipped with an appropriate action of some linearly reductive group $G$, we show that the corresponding semi-prorepresentable pro-object can be equipped with a versal compatible $G$-action.
+In $\S$\ref{sec3.4}, we recall the famous differential graded Lie algebras which control analytic deformations of a given complex compact manifold or algebraic deformations of a given scheme.
 Finally, the existence of ($G$-equivariant) formal semi-universal deformation of algebraic schemes and that of complex compact manifolds are just immediate consequences of what we have done in $\S$\ref{sec3.3}.